chronoDave/leaf-db/README.md

 ### Indexing

-`Leaf-DB` uses a hash table under the hood to store docs.
+`leaf-db` uses a hash table under the hood to store docs.
 All docs are indexed by `_id`, meaning using any `byId` query is considerably faster than its regular counterpart.

 The `byId` queries accept a single `_id` string, or an array of `_id` strings.